freelawproject/eyecite/README.rst

     #   MyCaseModel('1 U.S. 2'): [FullCaseCitation('1 U.S. 2'), FullCaseCitation('1 S.Ct.
 2'), IdCitation()],
     #   eyecite.models.Resource(...): [FullLawCitation('Mass.
 Gen. Laws ch.
 1, § 2')],
     # }

+(Note the use of :code:`cite.corrected_citation()`, which returns "1 S. Ct.
+2" for the matched citation "1 S.Ct.
+2".
+reporters_db includes many variations for reporter names, so it's useful to match cases by their corrected reporters rather than the exact string found in the text.)

 Finally we can prepare annotations for each citation in our clusters.
 An annotation is text to insert back into cleaned_text, like :code:`((<start offset>, <end offset>), <before text>, <after text>)`::